 I decided to keep my Architectonic Conceptual Sketching as rough drawings.
 Even when I love the process and the results of the detailed illustration, I had to stop.

 Going back to rough sketches gives me some freedom.
 Things don’t have to be perfectly aligned, and lines don’t have to be perfectly straight.
 Also, all the details and material finishes are gone.
-The best of all, I use the extra time focusing on concept design, so I revise more than once that initial concept.
+Best of all, I use the extra time focusing on concept design, so I revise more than once that initial concept.

 This set of rough drawings of a Lakehouse that I’m working on in Minnesota shows my core concept.
-You can see a single-color sketch drew in two layers, one for the background and one for the subject.
+You can see a single-color sketch drawn in two layers, one for the background and one for the subject.
 Super simple, almost minimalistic.

 I have to say that it is not that easy actually.
 Even when there is a lot of fun and freedom involved, there is always the temptation to zoom in and start detailing things.
-As a professional and an art lover, I want to see things perfect, better, beautiful.
+As a professional and an art lover, I want to see things perfect, better, and beautiful.
 But being efficient is also part of being a professional, right?

 In that struggle, some ideas come to my mind on how to keep things efficient.
 How can I preserve this fast workflow and still improve the results?
-How can I make this look more artistic without losing the fluency?
+How can I make this look more artistic without losing fluency?

 Well, images are already coming through my mind, and I realize that I still don’t have the skills.
 So I need to study, research, and practice even more.

 Thank you for following my Digital Sketch Learning process.
 Architectonic Conceptual Sketching as it should be is back.
-The Illustrations will come back when a client hires them as a commission, or whenever I need to sell an idea that is being hard to communicate.
+The Illustrations will come back when a client hires them as a commission, or whenever I need to sell an idea that is hard to communicate.